 You know when you under bake a tray of brownies, and the center of the pan is molten and gooey; and you know you shouldn’t eat it because of the uncooked eggs, but you also can’t stop?
 Well that’s what these vegan chickpea almond butter brownies are like, except without the eggs.
 In fact, you can eat the batter by the spoonful if that’s your thing.

 In the past I’ve been really turned off by beans in my baked goods, it just sounds gross.
 But as the pickiest eater I know, I can tell you with 100% certainty, you CANNOT TASTE THE CHICKPEAS.
 What you do taste, is luscious, melt-in-your-mouth, rich dark chocolate.
 Bite after bite, after bite.

 A word about preparing the chickpeas: if you are using canned chickpeas, please be sure and rinse them very well.
 I’m not talking about just swishing a little water around in the can either.
 Pour the chickpeas into a colander and rinse them until no bubbles remain.
 And if you’re soaking and cooking dried chickpeas, add a pinch of baking soda; this helps them soften as they cook.

 Because these vegan chickpea almond butter brownies don’t have any flour, they need to cool completely before devouring.
 I found that leaving the house and going for a long walk was the best solution for my self control.

 Vegan Chickpea Almond Butter Brownies

-6. Enjoy with coffee, your favorite ice cream, fresh berries, or on its own, you can’t go wrong!
+- Enjoy with coffee, your favorite ice cream, or fresh berries, you can’t go wrong!